hgeldenhuys/omni.cloud/README.md

 - Tenant types - Customer, Application (Umbrella Tenant for super admin work).
 - Every user will need be associated to a tenant in order to access the application.
 - User tenant has a m:n relationship, user_tenants table is the link table for the same.
-- Every user will have a role associated for every tenant it belongs to, role_id in user_tenants table.
+- Every user will have a role associated for every tenant it belongs to, roleId in user_tenants table.
 - Every role has associated permissions.
 - Each user may have some extra permissions (allowed or denied) per tenant over and above its role, user_tenant_permissions table takes care of it.